adomokos/light-service/README.md

 Take a look at [this spec](spec/action_expects_and_promises_spec.rb) to see the refactoring in action.

 ## Key Aliases
-The `aliases` macro sets up pairs of keys and aliases in an Organizer.
+The `aliases` macro sets up pairs of keys and aliases in an organizer.
 Actions can access the context using the aliases.

-This allows you to put together existing Actions from different sources and have them work together without having to modify their code.
-Aliases will work with or without Action `expects`.
+This allows you to put together existing actions from different sources and have them work together without having to modify their code.
+Aliases will work with or without action `expects`.

 Say for example you have actions `AnAction` and `AnotherAction` that you've used in previous projects.  `AnAction` provides `:my_key` but `AnotherAction` needs to use that value but expects `:key_alias`.
 You can use them together in an organizer like so: